 “It’s an odd relationship we have with technology.
 We regard each new invention with the awe it deserves, and then somewhere along the line we begin to regard the miracle as something normal, and we take it for granted…”

-Chris Dorsi builds a case for why we’ll all benefit from greater cooperation among the building trades.
-Casey Murphy responds by showing us how EPA is helping move the entire country towards more honest-to-god quality installations with their Energy Saving Verified Installation (ESVI) program.
-And Steve Malon, of the High Performance Insulation Professionals, tells how his organization focuses on the ongoing education of tradesmen to move their industry towards better practices.
+We build a case for why we’ll all benefit from greater cooperation among the building trades.
+Casey Murphy shows us how EPA is helping move the entire country towards honest-to-god quality installations with their Energy Saving Verified Installation (ESVI) program.
+And Steve Malon shows us how his organization focuses on the ongoing education of tradesmen to move their industry towards better practices.
+Linking the construction trades, with mutual benefit for all, will be an important thread at the 2018 Summer National Conference.

 A blog post with commentary, written for consumers by Nate Adams of Energy Smart Home Performance.